 Most U.S. Navy ships used asbestos from the 1930s to the 1970s.
 Asbestos was chosen for its abundance, inexpensive cost, and for its ability to effectively insulate and fireproof.
-Heat and fire on ships can be very dangerous, so being able to manage and control it is important.
-For decades asbestos was relied upon to do this in minesweepers and other vessels.
+Heat and fire are major problems aboard ships.
+For decades asbestos was used heavily in minesweepers and other vessels.